Oxyliteral/PF-WOTR-mod-archive/README.md

 Adds Quicken Kinetic Metamagic rod, obtainable by defeating Vellexia (obtained in post-combat dialogue).
 Due to swift actions not interacting very well with gather power, I made them incompatible, so you can only have one group active at a time.
 To compensate, the rod gives -1 burn.

 Adds Ultimate Kinetic Rod and Ultimate Kinetic Diadem to the game, buyable from the Storyteller in act 5.
 (Dialog and vendor have been updated to accomdate this change).

+Modding Notes:
+Components with the same name generally are unable to stack.
+For example, copy pasting a component three times means the game only recognizes it once.

+For adding items to units, use Upgraders, as those are runtime-friendly.
+Otherwise, it only changes when the unit is first created.

+Vendor shared tables are added through Etudes when the chapter is updated.